rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 * `or 1=1` = means or True.
 * `--` = will comment out the rest of the code.

-In other words, because the username is defined as *True* and it ignored the password field for authentication, it allowed us to login in as admin.
+In other words, because the username is defined as *True* and it ignored the password field for authentication, we were allowed to login in as admin.

 ## Three Star Challenges